Satyajeet-Pani/AI-ML/Chatbot/chatbot.md

-# Hacking Book Chatbot
+# CyberSec Chatbot

-A context-aware, book-trained chatbot built using cutting-edge NLP techniques.
-This project utilizes natural language processing to provide intelligent and relevant answers from a curated collection of hacking and cybersecurity books sourced from [tanc7/hacking-books](https://github.com/tanc7/hacking-books).
+> A context-aware, book-trained chatbot that intelligently answers cybersecurity questions using NLP and embeddings.
+> Powered by **Gemini**, and trained on a curated collection of hacking books from [tanc7/hacking-books](https://github.com/tanc7/hacking-books).

 ## Dataset